 19 Sep Project Profile: New Woodshed Restaurant Website

-After a beloved restaurant burned down, a new one rose in its place.
+After a beloved restaurant burned down, a new one arose in its place.
 Hawthorn built their brand and website – while the restaurant itself was constructed.

 The New Woodshed was in the unique position of needing to build their brand and online presence at the same time that they were planning and constructing the restaurant itself.
 One small, early objective was to tackle the seemingly simple: to be found on Google.
 Because Google had reported the business as closed, though, we had to make a distinction between the original Woodshed and the New Woodshed, which involved setting up Facebook and Google Plus pages.